socologize/phantom-rba/README.md

 # FAQ

-## What is RBA?
+## What is Risk-Based Alerting (RBA)?
-A concept of alerting on just anomalous behavior using Splunk Enterprise Security
+A method of alerting on anomalous behavior using Splunk Enterprise Security.

 https://rbaallday.com